Catechesis of the Good Shepherd, Ages 4-12

 Each Sunday, following worship, and after a time for fellowship, adults gather to respond to the Gospel reading they have just heard.
 Walt Cabe, who leads the class, provides context for the reading and invites active discussion and contemporary application.

-St. Alban’s evening Bible study group has met weekly on Wednesday evenings at 7:00.
+St. Alban’s evening Bible study group meets weekly on Thursday evenings at 7:00.
 Our group chooses one book of the Bible at a time as a group, selecting whichever we feel called to study.
 We encourage members to share and discuss the readings as a group.
 We also consult study guides, interpretations, and commentaries to help enhance our comprehension and understanding of the Scripture.
 The group is open to everyone so bring a Bible and join us in our study.
 See the calendar for more information.